dvdsk/renewc/README.md

  - Asks before dangerous actions
     - replacing production with staging
     - not due for renewal
- - Highly customizable output (various PEM options and DER files)
+ - Highly customizable output (various PEM options and DER)
  - Helps out when things go wrong, see [diagnostics](#diagnostics)
  - Set up a *systemd* service for auto-renewal
  - Reload a *systemd* service once the certificate has been renewed